landeryt/LanderYTSMP/lib/text/staffPage.md

 ## Honorary
 ### Mina
 heya i'm mina i do builds and i love bees ^^ and uh yeah if any of you ever need anything lmk ill be happy to help <3

-### Red
-Hello, I am formally known as Red in Lander's smp, but some even know me as Chris, Lander's smp of course is the one of the best smps I have genuinely played on, and as an obvious fact is that playing there has not been boring, there is always challenges, events and amazing people to hangout with.
-My status in the server is a staff in disguise, one of the reasons being my ability to moderate, but also that I'd like to from time to time play as an usual player.
-I am from Sweden and I'm quite interested in cars and watches. 👍🏼